Copyright © Macdonald Hotels & Resorts 2025

 POLICIES AND PROCEDURES

-Macdonald Hotels has an existing compliance programme comprising policies, procedures and requirements for employees, suppliers and hotels in relation to human rights, ethical practices and modern slavery.
-This includes robust checks and verification in respect of migrant workers; a whistleblowing policy to encourage reports from staff of unethical conduct; and a central register of recruitment agents and supplier contracts.
-We only work with trusted agents and suppliers and we require all potential employees to provide evidence of entitlement to work in the UK.
+In implementing Macdonald Hotels’ commitment to ethical practices, we operate a compliance programme comprising policies, procedures and requirements for employees and suppliers which includes human rights, ethical practices and modern slavery.
+The programme requires robust checks and verification in respect of migrant workers; a whistleblowing policy to encourage personnel to report instances of unethical conduct; and a central register of recruitment agents and supplier contracts.
+We only work with trusted agents and suppliers and we require all candidates to evidence their right to work in the United Kingdom prior to commencement of employment.

-In direct response to the risk of slavery and human trafficking, Macdonald Hotels has built on its existing compliance framework by:
+In direct response to the risk of slavery and human trafficking, Macdonald Hotels has built upon its existing compliance framework by:

 DUE DILIGENCE IN OUR SUPPLY CHAINS